johnhayn-es/johnhayn-es/work.md

 # We Got POP
 **Senior Product Designer**

 I joined POP to help build a smarter, fairer entertainment industry.

-I lead the design team and am the principal designer on the Production Portal, a service that production companies use to manage their productions.
-Features include contracting, messaging, timesheets and reports.
+I lead the design team and was the principal designer on the Production Portal, a service that production companies use to manage their production workforce.

-Due to the nature of the projects I'm working on, I'm unable to publish a lot of my most recent work.
+Due to the nature of my contract, I'm unable to publish examples of the work.

-### Notable projects

 * Payroll Service
 * Production Portal
 * Distro

 ----